promptfile/promptfile/.github/ISSUE_TEMPLATE/community-bug-report.md

  - VSCode Version [e.g. 0.12.1]

-**GLASS FILE**
+**PROMPT FILE**
--If you are working on a specific Glass file that you feel comfortable sharing, feel free to attach it here so we have some context on the project as well :)
+-If you are working on a specific `.prompt` file that you feel comfortable sharing, feel free to attach it here so we have some context on the project as well :)